MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pffriendstypes/structs/pffriendsfriendinfo.md

 **`PSNInfo`** &nbsp; [PFUserPsnInfo](../../pftypes/structs/pfuserpsninfo.md) const*
 *may be nullptr*

-(Optional) Available PlayStation :tm: Network information, if the user and PlayFab friend are both connected to PlayStation :tm: Network.
+(Optional) Available PlayStation :tm: Network information, if the user connected PlayStation :tm Network friend both have PlayFab Accounts in the same title.

 **`steamInfo`** &nbsp; [PFUserSteamInfo](../../pftypes/structs/pfusersteaminfo.md) const*
 *may be nullptr*

-(Optional) Available Steam information (if the user and PlayFab friend are also connected in Steam).
+(Optional) Available Steam information (if the user and connected Steam friend both have PlayFab Accounts in the same title).

 **`tags`** &nbsp; const char* const*
 *may be nullptr*